Toronto Public Health: SARS

 During the Severe acute respiratory syndrome (SARS) crisis in 2003, TPH under then medical officer of health Dr. Sheela Basrur lead the City of Toronto's response to the virus.
 TPH created a management system, with different operational teams responsible for different parts of the response.
 TPH teams monitored those infected and under quarantine, were responsible for epidemiology, tracing the movements and contacts of those infected, and tracking the virus itself.
 Much of the public communications effort was also led by TPH, who organized community meetings, contacted school boards, and kept the population informed.
 As a result of SARS, TPH "totally reorganized itself", with a stronger liaison unit with acute-care facilities and changes being made to better address public health on a provincial and federal level.

 COVID-19

-TPH is responsible for coordinating the City of Toronto's response to the international outbreak of COVID-19.
+TPH was responsible for coordinating the City of Toronto's response to the international outbreak of COVID-19.
 On January 7, 2020, TPH was informed of a "undiagnosed viral pneumonia" in Wuhan, China, and began to monitor and develop a response plan should it spread to Toronto.
 TPH released a statement on January 21 that it was "actively monitoring" the virus.
 On March 19, 2020, TPH ordered restaurants and bars to halt dine-in service amid evidence of community spread.

+TPH collaborated with the University of Toronto to interpret self-reported symptom data provided by the COVID Near You platform, based out of Harvard Medical School and Boston Children's Hospital.
+The platform was launched in Canada on April 3, 2020, with results of the analysis shared with the Centers for Disease Control and Prevention (CDC).

+On September 11, 2020, the Public Health Agency of Canada announced $13.9 million in funding for TPH to establish a "voluntary self-isolation centre" for eligible residents facing "difficulty properly isolating themselves."
+The Toronto Voluntary Isolation Centre officially opened the following day in a converted hotel.
+TPH administered the facility, including identifying eligible cases.